-Our specialist travel doctors and nurses consider the needs of each traveller individually.
+Our travel health professionals consider the needs of each traveller individually.
 Consultation time is spent discussing the risk factors of your particular destination.
-Numerous factors can affect a traveller’s vaccination requirements, including where they stay, what they eat, and their personal health status.
-All of these components are fully investigated before any travel vaccinations and medications are recommended.
+Numerous factors can affect travellers’ vaccination requirements, including where they stay, what they eat, and their personal health circumstances.
+All of these components are investigated before vaccines and medications are recommended.
 Therefore, you won’t be over-vaccinated and you will save money!

-If you have been vaccinated in the past, or previously suffered an infection which may have left you with residual immunity, we can refer particular tests to ascertain your immune status.
+If you have been vaccinated in the past, or previously suffered an infection which may have left you with residual immunity, we can refer you to a pathology centre to ascertain your immune status.

 A broad range of support products are available through our premises.

 - Insect Protection – personal insect repellents and Permethrin (chemical to soak nets or clothing).

 - Medical Kits – Travel health kits with varied and individualised medications.
 Various sizes are available.